debrouxl/gcc4ti/trunk/tigcc/readme/Readme.txt

 -----------

 There are some examples made by Zeljko Juric in the folder "Examples".
-You can compile and modify them to learn how to use TIGCC.
+You can compile and modify them to learn how to use GCC4TI.
 Most of them can also be found at some place in the documentation, with explanations and in some sort of context.